musicollator/ciaccona/docs/candidates.md

 then run index.js as a node project

-it creates a `<fullnameNospaceLowercaseNodiacritics>` directory containing all 34~something screenshots, each taken at the start of a variaion, under the `/puppeteer/artists` directory
+it creates a `<fullnameNospaceLowercaseNodiacritics>` directory containing all 34~something screenshots, each taken at the start of a variation, under the `/puppeteer/artists` directory

 move the directory to `ciaccona-stationary` repository